General Class Policies

 • Use only your CSU email account to communicate academic information to your instructor.

-• Able to install and use a modern Web browser like Safari, Chrome, or Firefox.
+• Able to install and use a modern Web browser like Safari, Chrome, Edge, or Firefox.

 • Able to play video files in mp4 format and audio files in mp3 format.

-Online activity will take place in Desire2Learn, the virtual classroom for the course.
-Posting of your work in Desire2Learn is a course requirement.
+On-line activity will take place in Desire2Learn Brightspace (D2L), the virtual classroom for the course.
+Posting of your work in D2L is a course requirement.

-If the direct link does not work, you can access Desire2Learn through the SWAN portal.
-If you experience any difficulties with Desire2Learn, email or call The HUB at TheHub@mail.clayton.edu or (678) 466-HELP.
-You will need to provide the date and time of the problem, your Laker ID, the name of the course that you are attempting to access, and your instructor’s name.
+If the direct link to D2L does not work, you can gain access to D2L by signing on to the SWAN portal.
+If you experience any difficulties in D2L, please email or call The HUB at TheHub@clayton.edu, (678) 466-4357, or via Teams.
+You will need to provide the date and time of the problem, your SWAN username, the name of the course that you are attempting to access, and your instructor’s name.

 Disruption of the Learning Environment